rtCamp/psat-demos/README.md

 ### Prerequisites

-Before you can run the Privacy Sandbox Demos, make sure you have the following software installed:
+Before you can run the PSAT Demos, make sure you have the following software installed:

 - [Node.js](https://nodejs.org/)
 - [npm](https://www.npmjs.com/) (Node Package Manager)